 Luminex technology affords us the advantage of making many cytokine measurements from the same biological sample.
 Our dataset consists of 215 serum samples, each yielding 26 mediator measurements.
 We consider each set of mediator measurements belonging to the same serum sample to be a single point in 26-dimensional cytokine space.
 We used the Euclidean distance between these points in 26-dimensional space as the distance metric in our hierarchical clustering scheme.
 When clustering these raw data, we took each of the 215 points to be independent, even though several of them came from the same patient (median = 4 samples/ patient).
 Because each serum sample was independent, there was no guarantee that all samples from a given patient would cluster together.
 This led to the possibility that two measurements from the same patient could be assigned to different clusters.
 We examined the two clusters resulting from the first separation in the dendrogram (see Fig. 1), and found that samples from the same patient were rarely segregated into opposite clusters, For 32 out of 49 total patients, all serum samples clustered together.
 Of the 17 remaining, there were only 4 patients whose data points were split equally between the two clusters.
 Of the 13 patients whose data were segregated unequally, only two patients had more than one data point in their minority cluster.
 Relabeling those points as each patient’s majority cluster did not lead to a significantly different clustering (adjusted rand index was 0.59, where perfect agreement yields rand index = 1, no agreement = 0(3)).
 The resultant clusters also showed no strong correlation with clinical outcomes (adjusted rand index was 0.023).
 From this analysis, we concluded that unsupervised clustering of raw cytokine measurements was incapable of predicting clinical outcomes for these patients.

 Details of Dynamic Bayesian Network analysis.
 Time courses of cytokine measurements from each experiment were used as input for a Dynamic Bayesian Network (DBN) inference algorithm.
 The program was implemented in Matlab® and has been described previously by others (4).
 A number of leave-one-out inference procedures were performed on the merged data to obtain a measure of the robustness of inferred interactions.
 Briefly, the algorithm uses an inhomogeneous dynamic changepoint Bayesian Gaussian with score equivalence (BGe) model that allows the reconstruction of time-varying DBNs.
 In this study, we chose to focus on a static network that describes the entire time-course.
 For each node, a new set of parent nodes was sampled directly from the posterior distribution and the local scores computed using the BGe model.
 Each node was subject to a fan-in restriction of three parent nodes.
 The Gibbs sampling procedure was run for 100 steps to yield a final network structure.
 Individual networks were then averaged to obtain a consensus network for each condition according to the following rule: if a particular edge was present in more than 50% of the individual networks in a particular condition, it was included in the consensus network, otherwise it was excluded.
+We note that the program is probabilistic and thus applying this hard cutoff can lead to minor differences in results from different runs.
+However, upon multiple runs on different machines, we observed the same core network structure using this method with at most two peripheral nodes being different.